Interoperability#

 Note

-Warp kernels can be used as JAX primitives, which can be used to call Warp kernels inside of jitted JAX functions:
+Warp kernels can be used as JAX primitives, which allows calling them inside of jitted JAX functions:

 import warp as wp